 Then, this was taken a step further with the Covid-19 panic as the Fed started printing more money and slashed interest rates again.
 With rates on the low, credit card borrowing rates will stabilize, and flat mortgage rates will be welcome for buyers.

 Lower rates are known to make stocks more attractive as investments because of the opportunity cost of owning fixed income assets.
-This in turn could be a major boost for the S&P 500 index in the coming months as the Fed looks to stimulate the ailing economy.
+This has been a major boost for the S&P 500 index.

 S&P 500 Forecast 2021

 The S&P 500 has historically done well for investors, and given the ongoing stimulus efforts, should continue to do so.
 Analysts expect the popular US stock market index to continue to grow in 2021 after bumpy 2020.

 Tom Lee, Head of Investments at Fundstrat Advisors expects the S%P 500 to rise another 7% in the back half of 2021 despite it being a choppy ride.
 Lee cites “a litany of reasons to stay constructive,” according to a CNBC report.